rs31113/grace-lab/README.md

 # GRACE LAB

 This repository contains the code for the landing page of "Grace Lab", a beauty salon based in Moscow.
-The website is developed using Python (Django framework), HTML, and CSS.
-The site is live and can be accessed at [https://grace-lab.ru](https://grace-lab.ru).

 ## Project Overview